 I’ve heard from quite a few moms after the recent holiday season who said they were openly ridiculed by relatives for choosing to homeschool.
 Others weren’t ridiculed, but instead they were put on the spot and asked questions like, “How do you know you’re doing a good job teaching your children?
 What if they aren’t learning what they need to learn?
 How would you even know?”
 Some relatives instead said things like, “I think it’s sad that your children don’t get to go to school like ‘normal’ children.
 Don’t you want your children to have friends?”
-If YOU were one of those moms, I hope you’ll keep reading because this article is for you!
+If YOU have encountered similar statements, I hope you’ll keep reading because this article is for you!

 So what can you do if you find yourself in this situation?
 Or if you’ve already “been there and done that” and want to be better prepared next time?
 Here are a few suggestions.
 (And I’d love to have your suggestions too!
 If you have ideas for constructive ways to handle this, please share in the comments below!)

 1. Remember that people who are critical of homeschooling are (usually) simply uninformed!

 First of all, I’d like to say that, even though it’s very hard not to feel belittled, unsure, or just plain angry when relatives make these comments and ask these questions, remember that most people who are critical of homeschooling are simply uninformed.
 They honestly have no idea what a wonderful educational option homeschooling really is!
 It’s not polite for them to bring it up in a negative or accusatory manner; that’s true.
 But instead of responding the same way, be aware that often, they are coming from a place of simply not knowing about homeschooling. (and some of these suggestions will be helpful to you in informing them, so keep reading!)

 2. Keep in mind that sometimes–not always–those who criticize us for homeschooling are a little bit envious.